Sherman5A/apple-silicon/report/report.md

 has its own integer, address units and level 1 cache, however they share the frontend, and floating-point units [@anandtech-fx].
-Bulldozer performed badly; it required highly-threaded workloads to perform well, as observed in table 4's single threaded benchmarks.
+Bulldozer performed badly; it required highly-threaded workloads to perform well, as seen in table 4's single threaded benchmarks.
 Finally, AMD's latest family is Zen.
 Zen is a completely new design.
 Zen implements SMT, and most notably moves to using 'core-complexes' (CCX).
 A CCX contains four cores.
 The processor's die can have several (CCXs) that communicate through an interconnect.